MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Limitations

 \section{Limitations}

 Some early multimodal human evaluation datasets are no longer accessible due to broken links, and more human-annotated datasets are continuously being proposed.
 Our work represents a snapshot collection of the currently available multimodal human evaluation datasets.
 As the field progresses, we anticipate the emergence of larger and higher-quality human-labeled datasets, which can support more reliable evaluation results and enable more comprehensive experimental analysis.

-Moreover, when constructing Minos-Corpus, we utilized a substantial amount of GPT-generated annotations, which may introduce certain biases inherent to GPT models.
-Nevertheless, given the current scarcity of multimodal evaluation data, we argue that releasing a large-scale, high-quality, and general-purpose multimodal evaluation dataset is of great value to the community.
-Our experiments demonstrate that training multimodal evaluators on Minos-Corpus leads to stronger performance compared to previous models with the same backbone, thereby establishing Minos-Corpus as a valuable new resource for multimodal evaluation research.
+Considering the limitations of computational resources, we did not build our method upon extremely large foundation models such as Qwen3-VL-70B.
+Although larger backbone models may yield stronger performance, they typically demand substantially higher inference compute and longer evaluation latency, which can diminish their practical utility in real-world deployment scenarios.